ml4ai/automates/documentation/GrFN_specification.md

 (BNF)](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)-inspired
 grammar convention combined with a convention for intuitively defining specific JSON attribute-value lists.
-The schema definitions and instance DBN-JSON examples are shown in `monospaced font`, and interspersed with comments/discussion.
+The schema definitions and instance GrFN examples are shown in `monospaced font`, and interspersed with comments/discussion.

 Following BNF convention, elements in `<...>` denote non-terminals, with